18F/handbook/_pages/training-and-development/External-speaking-request-playbook.md

   </h4>

 <div id="a2" class="usa-accordion__content usa-prose">
-If you have been formally invited to participate in a speaking engagement, you need to think through the following questions.
+<p>If you have been formally invited to participate in a speaking engagement, you need to think through the following questions.</p>

 <ul>
   <li>Will you be speaking in your personal capacity?
 For additional information on representing GSA in a processional capacity versus a processional capacity please see professional vs personal capacity in the additional information section.</li>